v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

     class ApplicationAction( AbstractAction ):

-        def render( self, parent ):
+        def render( self, parent, gui_context ):
             """
             :param parent: the parent :class:`QtGui.QWidget`
+            :param workspace: the :class:`camelot.view.workspace.DesktopWorkspace`
+                that is active.
             :return: a :class:`QtGui.QWidget` which when triggered
                 will execute the run method.
             """

-        def gui_run( self, widget, mode=None ):
+        def gui_run( self, widget, workspace, mode=None ):
             """This method is called inside the GUI thread, by default it executes the :meth:`model_run` in the Model thread.
             :param widget: the rendered :class:`QtGui.QWidget` that triggered the method call
-            :param mode: the mode in which this action was triggered.
+            :param mode: the name of the mode in which this action was triggered.
             """
             pass